zuozhenggh/learning-library/common/labs/generate-ssh-key/generate-ssh-keys.md

     ![](images/keylab-020.png " ")

-10. Now that you've saved the keys for future reference, all you have to do is copy the key information from the PuTTY dialog.
+10. Now you've saved the keys for future reference, all you have to do is copy the key information from the PuTTY dialog.

 11. Select the key text in the dialog box from start to finish, then right click and choose **Copy**.
 You can then paste the key into a Notepad or directly into the instance creation dialog in the OCI console.